 The instrument features self-monitoring and diagnostics according to NE 107 and VDI/VDE 2650.
-In addition to the status messages in the following tables there are more detailed error messages available under the menu item " Diagnostics" via the respective adjustment module.
+In addition to the status messages in the following tables, detailed error messages are available under menu item "Diagnostics" via the display and adjustment module, PACTware/DTM and EDD.